-At the last event in 2015, we collected 80 tons of personal documents to shred and recycle.
-Attendees donated $10,000 to Nationwide Children’s Hospital.
-Since the first NBC4 Shred-it Day over 2,320 tons of personal documents have been shredded and recycled and $112,870 have been raised for Nationwide Children’s Hospital.
+Monetary donations are encouraged for Nationwide Children’s Hospital.
+At the last event in 2016, attendees donated $11,000 to Nationwide Children’s Hospital.
+Since the first NBC4 Shred-it Day, more than 2,445 tons of personal documents have been destroyed and $123,870 has been raised for Nationwide Children’s Hospital.

 Frequently Asked Questions about NBC4’s Shred-It Day: